onyx101/CharsetChecker/README.md

 * java -jar csc-1.0.0.jar -i=file.xml

-The output find all incorrect locations and prints them out.
+The application finds all incorrect locations and prints them out.
 The output can also be forwarded to a file.

+## Building

+The application may easily be built with normal manven tooling

+* mvn package